 rpm --install SWL-1.3-1.i386.rpmPackages can be uninstalled with the following command (where the package name is just the name of the package file minus the .i386.rpm extension):

 rpm --erase <package-name>Debian users should be able to convert the Linux RPMs to Debian package files using alien and then install them with dpkg as shown below:

-alien -cd PetiteChezScheme-7.4d-1.i386.rpm (creates petitechezscheme_7.4d-1_i386.deb) dpkg -i petitechezscheme_7.4d-1_i386.debNote: If an error occurs when installing or starting SWL, it may be necessary to manually add symbolic links named libtcl8.4.so and libtk8.4.so that point to the corresponding Tcl/Tk files installed on your machine, and then install SWL ignoring dependencies.
-For example, if you have Tcl/Tk version 8.5 installed, you would do this:
+alien -cd PetiteChezScheme-8.4-1.i386.rpm (creates petitechezscheme_8.4-1_i386.deb) dpkg -i petitechezscheme_8.4-1_i386.debNote: If an error occurs when installing or starting SWL, it may be necessary to manually add symbolic links named libtcl8.3.so and libtk8.3.so that point to the corresponding Tcl/Tk files installed on your machine, and then install SWL ignoring dependencies.
+For example, if you have Tcl/Tk version 8.4 installed, you would do this:

 Under Windows, the Petite Chez Scheme installer automatically installs SWL and Tcl/Tk.
 Scheme, SWL, and Tcl/Tk can be uninstalled via the Add/Remove Programs option in the Windows control panel.

-Important: After untarring or unzipping the archive file, you should edit the configuration settings at the top of metacat.ss before running Metacat for the first time.
+Important: After untarring or unzipping the source code, you must edit the configuration settings at the top of metacat.ss before running Metacat for the first time.
 The *platform* variable should specify your operating system.
 The *metacat-directory* pathname should point to the directory containing the Metacat source code.
 The *file-dialog-directory* pathname should point to the default directory to use when saving files with the Save commentary to file menu option.
 And *tcl/tk-version* should specify which version of Tcl/Tk is installed.